MSc/MPhil in Climate Change and Development

 Acceptance to a postgraduate degree in the Department of Environmental and Geographical Science Department is highly competitive.
 To be eligible to apply for the Masters in Climate Change and Development, a candidate must have the equivalent to a UCT Honours degree.
 This is a minimum of a four year degree, with a significant research component in the fourth year.
 If you are uncertain as to your eligibility, you would be advised to approach the South African Qualifications Association (SAQA) to review your transcripts.
 A SAQA score of 8 would be considered equivalent to Honours, in which case you would be eligible to apply to our Masters programmes.
 Please note that eligibility to apply does not however constitute acceptance to the programme.

-- A Departmental Application Form, along with the following:
+- A Departmental Application Form (this will download as a word document), along with the following:

 - A 1000 word statement of interest in the Masters programme.
 This should include a motivation for attending the course, and a short statement on the area or area(s) you are considering for your research dissertation.